bconf-lang/bconf/SPEC.md

 The `export` statement makes variables from the current file available for other files to `import`.

 Inside the object, variable key names can either be a reference to a variable already defined in the file, or an inline definition just for export.
 Much like the `import` statement, there is the actual value and export instruction.

-The only valid export instruction is `true`.
+An export instruction is `true` or an `as` statement.
 Any other value can immediately be considered an inline definition.
-Parsers must implement the following logic when working with the `true` export instruction:
+Any other statement is invalid.
+The following is the expected logic for each valid export instruction:

--   If there is a variable defined with the same name in the document, it is considered a reference.
--   Otherwise, if there is no matching name, it is an inline definition where the value is `true`.
+-   `true`: If there is a variable defined with the same name in the document, it is considered a reference.
+Otherwise, if there is no matching name, it is an inline definition where the value is `true`
+-   `$variable as $alias`: Exports the actual value for `$variable` under the `$alias` name

 ```bconf
 $app_name = "My App"